Nagasaki Summer Anthropological Field School

 While at field sites, students will be staying at a local guesthouse called Moritaya.

-This exchange is open to regular, full-time students in any faculty at UCalgary, who have completed at least 2 full years (20 courses) at the post-secondary level before departure, with a minimum cumulative GPA of 3.0 (B).
+This exchange is open to regular, full-time students at the University of Calgary who have completed at least 2 full years (20 courses) at the post-secondary level before departure, with a minimum cumulative GPA of 2.7 (B-).

 An academic reference is required for a complete application.